- Off road parking

 - Washing machine

 Two bedrooms: 1 x double, 1 x twin.
-Ground floor bathroom with bath with shower over, basin and WC.
+Ground floor bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with electric fire.
 All rooms apart from the bathroom have loch views.

 About the location